switchboard-xyz/switchboard/website/docs/solana/idl/instructions/aggregatorAddJob.md

-Add a new job to an aggregator to be performed on feed updates.
+Add a new job to an aggregator to be performed on feed updates

 ## Accounts